TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * OneZero taker connection is improved: the hub suppoerts JSON external data in FIX tag 1.

 ## Version 2026.3.5.1124 (5 March, 2026)
+### Feeatures
+* "External securities" is added to Risk profiles rules.
 ### Changes
 * Logging is improved.
 * The hub updates the free margin (account) in real time.